RhysPollardDevelopment/Fullstack-milestone/README.md

 14. As a user, I want checkout to be simple and efficient with the minimum required number of steps.
 15. As a user, I want a secure payment system which encourages me that my details are safe.
 16. As a user, I would like a confirmation page and email re-assuring me of my purchases and subscription is complete.
-17. As an authenticated/subscribed user, I want to contact the company regarding my subscription or details quickly.
 18. As an authenticated/previously subscribed user, I want to see my previous months’ deliveries and recipes.
 19. As an authenticated user, I want to look at recipes on the website.
 20. As a subscribed user, I want to look at the recipes on this website.